Engineering Tunable Kagome Moir\'e Superlattices in Twisted Transition Metal Dichalcogenides: Kagome Moiré superlattices

-\textit{Twist scheme and moir\'e potential --} The twist scheme we designed stems from the observation that a kagome lattice can be formed by removing one-quarter of the sites from a triangular lattice, where the removed sites lie on a larger triangular lattice with twice the original lattice constant, as shown in Fig. \ref{Fig1}(a).
-In practice, the initial triangular lattice can be formed by moir\'e potentials from twisted bilayers of TMD materials, while the larger triangular lattice for site removal can be achieved by twisting another TMD layer with half of the twist angle, and hence, twice the moir\'e lattice constant.
+The twist scheme we designed stems from the observation that a kagome lattice can be formed by removing one quarter of the sites from a triangular lattice, where the removed sites lie on a larger triangular lattice with twice the original lattice constant, as shown in Fig. \ref{Fig1}(a).
+In practice, the initial triangular lattice is given by moir\'e potentials from twisted bilayers of TMD materials, while the larger triangular lattice for site removal can be achieved by twisting another TMD layer with half of the twist angle, and hence, twice the moir\'e lattice constant.
 The twist scheme is shown in Fig. \ref{Fig1}(b).
-We will show by overlaying these two moir\'e potentials, it is possible to generate a breathing kagome lattice potential on the middle layer.
+We will show that overlaying these two moir\'e potentials is possible to generate a breathing kagome lattice potential on the middle layer.

 We begin by analyzing the moir\'e potentials within the continuum model for AA-stacked twisted TMD homobilayers\footnote{AA-stacking refers to the arrangement in which one monolayer is placed directly atop another, maintaining identical orientation and atomic positions in the plane.
 On the other hand, AB-stacking refers to the cases where the two layers are rotated by 180 degrees.}.
 Let us consider layer A (top) is twisted counterclockwise relative to layer B (bottom) by an angle $\theta$.
 In the simplest version of the continuum model for twisted TMDs -- where only the first harmonic potential is considered -- the moir\'e potential on each layer is modeled by the following form\cite{WuMacDonald2019}: